dotnet/csharpstandard/standard/lexical-structure.md

     ;
 ```

-A *null_literal* represents a `null` value.
+A *Null_Literal* represents a `null` value.
 It does not have a type, but can be converted to any reference type or nullable value type through a null literal conversion ([§11.2.6](conversions.md#1126-null-literal-conversions)).

 ### 7.4.6 Operators and punctuators